-Turn Off Electronic Devices Before You Go To Sleep.
+Turn Off All Electronic Devices Before Going To Bed.

 Make Your Sleep Environment Work For You.

-Also, if your bedroom gets flooded with too much light, you may want to consider using blackout curtains or an eye mask to keep your sleep environment as dark as possible.
+In addition, if light enters your bedroom too early, you may wish to use blackout curtains or an eye mask to ensure a completely dark sleeping environment.